teppy0422/preharness/README.md

 #### commit 027

 - Fixing local ip.
-- Change development connection to wifi .
+- Change development connection to wifi.
 - Static change of ip address in development environment.
-Target tablet is 192.168.11.14.
-Server is 192.168.11.11
+Target tablet is 192.168.11.14 Server is 192.168.11.11.

 #### commit 028